MikeAScott/docker-tutorials/README.md

 * Look at [Dockerfile](./Dockerfile)
 * Build image using the Dockerfile
 * Run image detached
-* Check tomcat is service content
+* Check tomcat is serving content
 * Stop container

 ```